SharonLutz/powerMRMA/README.md

 #### Input

 The desired methods to be run can be input using methodnames.
 The default is that all six methods will run, "MR.Classical", "MR.Egger", "MR.IVW", "MR.Median", "MA.Imai", and "MA.4Way".
+The MR.Classical, MA.Imai and MA.4Way methods will check for an indrect effect from the first SNP input to Y through M. The MR.Egger, MR.IVW and MR.Median methods will use all of the SNPs input to check for an indirect from the SNPs to Y through M.

 The number of SNPs to be used as instrumental variables is set using nSNP, (default = 4).
-The MAF of these SNPS is set using MAF, and should be input as a vector (i.e. MAF = c(0.2,0.2,0.2,0.2)).
+X is generated from a binomial distribution where the minor allele frequency (MAF) is set using MAF.
+MAF should be input as a vector (i.e. MAF = c(0.2,0.2,0.2,0.2)).

 M is generated such that E\[M\] = ....

 \Gamma0 is set with gamma0 (default = 0), \gammaX is set with gammaX and must be input as a vector whose length matches the number of SNPS (nSNP). \gammaU is set with gammaU (default = 0), a non-zero value of gammaU will generate unmeasured confounding.
 The variance of M is set with varM (default = 1).
+You can set \gamma_X to 0 for any SNPS that are not instrumental variables of M.

 Y is generated such that E\[Y\] = ....